 The free playground is next to the Children's Creativity Museum, and has towers with slides and climbing walls, and a special toddler area.

 7. Go shopping at Metreon (134 Fourth Street).

 Metreon has four levels of shopping, with a Target Store, 16-screen AMC Theater, and over a dozen casual restaurants to choose from.

 8. Visit the Yerba Buena Center for the Arts (701 Mission Street).

-The Yerba Buena Center for Arts is the black building at the end of the Upper Terrace in the photo below.
-It has theater performances, art exhibitions, and screenings and films, with an emphasis on Bay Area communities and artists.
+The Yerba Buena Center for Arts is the black building at the end of the Upper Terrace in the photo above, and has theater performances, art exhibitions, and screenings and films, with an emphasis on Bay Area communities and artists.
 Some of the modern art in the small gallery is quite striking and thought provoking, with constantly rotating exhibitions.
 Check the events calendar here.

-The SFMOMA is conveniently located across the road from the Yerba Buena Gardens in the red brick building.
-This is San Francisco's flagship art gallery, and a must-see after its recent renovation, with seven floors of galleries and stunning new outdoor spaces.
+The SFMOMA is conveniently located across the road from the Yerba Buena Gardens in the red brick building, and is San Francisco's flagship art gallery.
+It's a must-see after its recent renovation, with seven floors of galleries and stunning new outdoor spaces.
 Check hours & admission.

 10. See the latest art exhibitions at the Contemporary Jewish Museum (736 Mission Street).

 11. Visit the Museum of the African Diaspora (685 Mission Street).

 The African Diaspora is a beautiful contemporary art museum on three floors, with constantly changing exhibitions through the lens of the African Diaspora.
 Check the latest exhibition here.